 The deposit you pay will remain on your account for at least 18 months.
 You will earn interest on your deposit at an average certificate of deposit (CD) rate paid by local financial institutions.
 We will pay you the interest as a credit on your January bill once we have held the deposit for at least six consecutive months.
 We review the interest rate annually and adjust it as needed.

 The deposit, along with any unpaid interest you have earned, will be applied to your bill on the 19th month of continuous service if we have your Social Security number in our records and you have established on-time payment history.

 If you turn off your service before your deposit is applied, the deposit and any unpaid interest you have earned will be applied to your final bill.
 If applying the deposit results in a credit balance on your account, the balance will be refunded to you by a check sent to the mailing address you provide us when you turn off your service.

 Yes, you can have multiple accounts in your name.
 You will be asked to assume full financial responsibility for all bills on each additional account.
 If the bills are unpaid, we will hold you responsible for payment.
-We will waive deposits on your second and third accounts if you have a satisfactory credit rating and have provided your Social Security number.
+We will waive deposits on your second and third accounts if you have a good credit rating and have provided your Social Security number.
 We will require a deposit on the fourth account in your name regardless of your credit rating.

 If you have four or more residential accounts in your name, they may be considered businesses and be subject to the SRP Credit Policy for SRP Business Customers.